FoghornTherapeutics/FHT-nIDR/README.md

 $$sort\textunderscore min\textunderscore rank\bigl[sort\textunderscore min\textunderscore rank\textunderscore index(t)\bigr] = t$$

-Then:
+Now we have the ECDF of the $min\textunderscore rank$ which is equivalent to:

 $$\psi(t) = \frac{sort\textunderscore min\textunderscore rank\textunderscore index(t)}{N}$$

-The above equation then leads to a fairly straightforward algorithm to implement:
+The above procedure and equation then leads to a fairly straightforward algorithm to implement:
 1. calculate the fractional rank of values within each replicate
 2. For each feature in the replicates, calculate the minimum fractional rank
 3. calculate an ECDF of these minimum fractional ranks - this is now $psi(t)$